Nvrtis/weatherAPI/README.md

 function forecast is another Ajax call that uses the forecast api.
 I still need some work here, the days and month will not work around a new month.
 Still not sure how i will have to code that.
 But otherwise it takes the information from the forecast and post is 5 times in a loop with all the information.

-function addToList prepends everything from the cities that will be pushed into an array and posts it and adds a uppercase for it.
-May add a maximum to the list later on.
+function addToList post previous seach history in the html page

 ![script](./02-Homework/script4.png)

 function getPastSearch uses the users mouse and compares it to the list and calls the presentweather function.

-function loadlastCity loads the last city the users searched for in the beginning og the page

 function clearHistory deletes the city array, empty the local storage and search list